 Grass-fed clarified there is a shelf-stable dairy product, and you can store it in your home for 18 months from the manufacturing date.
 But even the most delicate quality grass-fed butter is not shelf-stable, and you need to arrange refrigeration support to store this delicacy.

 You can buy clarified butter in bulk, but you should maintain restraint with grass-fed butter because you cannot preserve it without refrigeration.

 Butyrate support of ghee clarified butter

 Both ghee and butter contain butyrate, but it gets highly fulfilled with grass-fed ghee.
-As a result, ghee contributes to a healthy diet if you add the cooking oil to your recipe.
+As a result, ghee contributes to a healthy diet if you add cooking oil to your recipe.
 The butyrate content of grass-fed ghee is higher than grass-fed butter, making ghee a better laxative.

 The butyrate content of clarified butter is a sure shot of this dairy fat.
 Still, grass-fed butter does not have its butyrate advantage.

-As the raw ingredients for good quality ghee, grass-fed butter’s purity and superiority are all-time higher than regular or grain-fed butter.
+As the raw ingredients for good quality ghee, grass-fed butter’s purity and superiority are higher than regular or grain-fed butter.

 Due to higher nutritional benefits, grass-fed butter made grass-fed clarified butter is counted as a premium quality clarified butter that is capable of offering you some services like

 Why choose Milkio Grass-fed ghee?